Unbiased estimator for the variance of the leave-one-out cross-validation estimator for a Bayesian normal model with fixed variance: Introduction

 \section{Introduction}

 Leave-one-out cross-validation (LOO-CV) is a popular method for estimating the predictive performance of Bayesian models based on new, unseen, data with respect to some utility or loss function.
-In order to assess the uncertainty of such an estimate, one would typically estimate the standard error.
-An important result by \citet{bengio_Grandvalet_2004} state that, in general, no unbiased estimator exists for the variance of the sampling distribution of a LOO-CV estimator.
-They also show experimentally that, depending on the problem setting, the common way of estimating it can lead to underestimating the variance up to a factor of two or more.
+As discussed by \citet[][Section 5.2.1]{arlot_celisse_2010_cv_survey}, the variability of the LOO-CV estimator can be high in some cases, and it is important to consider the uncertainty of the estimate.
+In order to assess this uncertainty, one would typically estimate the standard error~\citep[see for example][]{Vehtari+Lampinen:2002,Vehtari+Ojanen:2012,Vehtari+Gelman+Gabry:2017_practical,Yao2018stacking,vehtari2019loopkg}.
+An important result by \citet{bengio_Grandvalet_2004} states that no unbiased estimator exists for the variance of the sampling distribution.
+While unbiasedness as such is not necessary for a useful estimator, experimental results show that in some typical cases, the current way of estimating the uncertainty can lead to underestimating the variance up to a factor of two or more~\citep{bengio_Grandvalet_2004,varoquaux2017166,varoquaux201868}.
+Furthermore, the bias in this estimator is theoretically unbounded~\citep{bengio_Grandvalet_2004}.
+An alternative approach for assessing the uncertainty of a LOO-CV estimator is to use Bayesian bootstrap~\citep{Rubin:1981a,Vehtari+Lampinen:2002} but this method shares the same issues as estimating the sampling distribution variance.
+As demonstrated by \citet{sivula_2020_loo_uncertainty} in the context of model comparison, problematic situations include comparing models with similar predictions, model misspecification, and small data sets.
+By improving the estimated uncertainty of the LOO-CV estimate, it could be possible to make a more robust assessment of the predictive performances of models and their differences.

-While no unbiased estimator for the variance of a LOO-CV sampling distribution can be constructed in general, it could be possible to construct such by considering a specific problem setting.
-Previously the variance estimation has been analysed in a model- and measure agnostic way by considering the problem given the obtained pointwise LOO-CV estimates.
+While no unbiased estimator for the variance of a LOO-CV sampling distribution can be constructed in general, we show that it is possible to construct such an estimator by considering the specific problem setting at hand.
+Previously, the variance estimation has been analysed in a model- and measure agnostic way by considering the problem given the obtained pointwise LOO-CV estimates.
 However, given the data and the model, one could apply the model structure to the LOO-CV estimator with the selected measure to directly find the variance.
-We show, as an example, that it is possible to find an unbiased variance estimator for the LOO-CV expected log pointwise predictive density (elpd) under a simple Bayesian normal model with fixed $\sigma$.
-While exact unbiasedness itself is not necessary for an improved estimator of the variance of the sampling distribution, the presented result indicates about the possibility of deriving other problem-specific estimators that are biased but have reduced error compared to the naive approach.
+We show, as an example, that it is possible to find an unbiased variance estimator for the LOO-CV expected log pointwise predictive density (elpd) under a simple Bayesian normal model with fixed data variance.
+The results indicate the possibility of deriving other problem-specific estimators that could have a negligible bias or otherwise reduced error compared to the naive approach.